dotnet/docs-maui/docs/user-interface/handlers/create.md

 ::: moniker range=">=net-maui-9.0"

-## Handler disconnection
+## Control handler disconnection

 Each platform's handler implementation overrides the <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A> implementation, which is used to perform native view cleanup such as unsubscribing from events and disposing objects.
-Handlers then automatically disconnect from their controls when possible, such as when navigating backwards in an app.
+By default, handlers automatically disconnect from their controls when possible, such as when navigating backwards in an app.

 In some scenarios you might want to control when a handler disconnects from its control, which can be achieved with the [`HandlerProperties.DisconnectPolicy`](xref:Microsoft.Maui.Controls.HandlerProperties.DisconnectPolicyProperty) attached property.
 This property requires a <xref:Microsoft.Maui.HandlerDisconnectPolicy> argument, with the <xref:Microsoft.Maui.HandlerDisconnectPolicy> enumeration defining the following values: